iasminsantosx/iasminsantosx/README.md

 # Hey, I'm Iasmin! 👩🏻‍🦰
 Hi, my name is Iasmin Santos Lucena and I'm from Brasil.
-I have bachelors degree in Computer Engineering. 👩🏻‍💻
+I have bachelors degree in Computer Engineering from IFPB-CG. 👩🏻‍💻

 I'm a full stack developer who spends time studying data science !